C++FILT(1) GNU Development Tools C++FILT(1)

 DESCRIPTION

-The C++ and Java languages provides function overloading, which means
+The C++ and Java languages provide function overloading, which means

-that you can write many functions with the same name (providing each
+that you can write many functions with the same name, providing that

-mangling).
-The c++filt [1] program does the inverse mapping: it decodes
+program does the inverse mapping: it decodes (demangles) low-level

-(demangles) low-level names into user-level names so that the linker
+names into user-level names so that they can be read.

 Every alphanumeric word (consisting of letters, digits, underscores,

-dollars, or periods) seen in the input is a potential label.
-If the
+dollars, or periods) seen in the input is a potential mangled name.
+If

-label decodes into a C++ name, the C++ name replaces the low-level name
+the name decodes into a C++ name, the C++ name replaces the low-level

-You can use c++filt to decipher individual symbols:
+You can also use c++filt to decipher individual symbols by passing them

 c++filt <symbol>